 Previewed 27 May 1975, Opened 29 May 1975, Closed 12 July 1975 (in repertory) at the Aldwych Theatre

-The original 1974 cast featured John Wood as 'Henry Carr', John Hurt as 'Tristan Tzara', Maria Aitken as 'Gwendolen Carr', Frank Windsor as 'Lenin', Tom Bell as 'James Joyce', John Bott as 'Bennett', Barbara Leigh-Hunt as 'Nadya' and Beth Morris as 'Cecily Carruthers'.
+The original cast at the Aldwych Theatre in May 1974 featured John Wood as 'Henry Carr', John Hurt as 'Tristan Tzara', Maria Aitken as 'Gwendolen Carr', Frank Windsor as 'Lenin', Tom Bell as 'James Joyce', John Bott as 'Bennett', Barbara Leigh-Hunt as 'Nadya' and Beth Morris as 'Cecily Carruthers'.

-The cast for the 1975 second season at the Aldwych Theatre featured John Wood as 'Henry Carr', Robert Powell as 'Tristan Tzara', Harry Towb as 'Lenin', John Quentin as 'James Joyce', Meg Wynn Owen as 'Gwendolen Carr', John Bott as 'Bennett', Frances Cuka as 'Nadya' and Beth Morris as 'Cecily Carruthers'.
+The original cast at the Aldwych Theatre in May 1975 featured John Wood as 'Henry Carr', Robert Powell as 'Tristan Tzara', Harry Towb as 'Lenin', John Quentin as 'James Joyce', Meg Wynn Owen as 'Gwendolen Carr', John Bott as 'Bennett', Frances Cuka as 'Nadya' and Beth Morris as 'Cecily Carruthers'.

-The cast for the 1975 Noel Coward Theatre run featured John Wood as 'Henry Carr', Tim Curry as 'Tristan Tzara', Harry Towb as 'Lenin', James Booth as 'James Joyce', Meg Wynn Owen as 'Gwendolen Carr', John Bott as 'Bennett', Frances Cuka as 'Nadya' and Beth Morris as 'Cecily Carruthers' - following this run in the West End, the entire production and cast then transferred to New York's Broadway's Ethel Barrymore Theatre (previewed from 27 October 1975, opened on 30 October 1975 and closed on 13 March 1976).
+The original at the West End's Albery Theatre in August 1975 featured John Wood as 'Henry Carr', Tim Curry as 'Tristan Tzara', Harry Towb as 'Lenin', James Booth as 'James Joyce', Meg Wynn Owen as 'Gwendolen Carr', John Bott as 'Bennett', Frances Cuka as 'Nadya' and Beth Morris as 'Cecily Carruthers'.

 Travesties - 1st West End Revival